JK-TN/Wallcrawler/README.md

 # Wallcrawler
-Wallcrawler is a hexapoddeveloped to be capable of cimbing walls, currently under development.
+Wallcrawler is a hexapod developed to be capable of cimbing walls, currently under development.